March Break Ideas To Connect With Your Children

 Making plans and arranging schedules for your days off can create unrealistic expectations and disappointment for you and your children.
 Be spontaneous — go out without a plan.

 Go to the Park

 Go to the park with a ball.
 If no-one wants to play ball then just lie down on the grass/snow and look closely at what’s around you.
 Don’t ask any questions!
 Talk to them about the things you enjoyed doing when you were their age.

 Have a Fancy Dinner

 Set your dining table for a fancy dinner with a tablecloth, your best china, wine glasses, napkins, candles, music, etc. Demonstrate your best table manners.
 Talk to your children as if they are adults and start a conversation about current events or a topic close to your heart.
 Again, don’t ask questions – just talk to them.

-Interview your children.
 Make it as authentic as possible: set up seating, a camera or phone on a tripod, lighting, microphone.
 Ask and honour their decision to be interviewed alone or with siblings present.
 You can either prepare a list of questions beforehand or you can wing it.
 This is your opportunity to get a real insight into your child’s mind with questions like:

 No child needs a fancy vacation in order to be happy.
 They need you and your undivided attention.
-Turn off your cell phone, put away your laptop and get up close and personal with your children for a week.
-You’ll create memories for you and them that will last a lifetime.
+Turn off your cell phone, put away your laptop, and get up close and personal with your children for a week.
+You’ll create memories for them that will last a lifetime.